DetachHead/basedpyright/docs/configuration/language-server-settings.md

 **basedpyright.analysis.stubPath** [path]: Path to directory containing custom type stub files.

-**basedpyright.analysis.typeCheckingMode** ["off", "basic", "standard", "strict", "all"]: Determines the default type-checking level used by pyright.
+**basedpyright.analysis.typeCheckingMode** ["off", "basic", "standard", "strict", "recommended", "all"]: Determines the default type-checking level used by pyright.
 This can be overridden in the configuration file.
-(Note: This setting used to be called "pyright.typeCheckingMode".
+(Note: This setting used to be called "basedpyright.typeCheckingMode".
 The old name is deprecated but is still currently honored.)

 **basedpyright.analysis.typeshedPaths** [array of paths]: Paths to look for typeshed modules.
 Pyright currently honors only the first path in the array.